YouriStudent/NHL_Stenden_PHP_Docker_Env/readme.md

 ```
 ### php.ini
 The file ```custom.php.ini```is there to add custom php settings that overwrite the default setting.
 Just add the settings you want to change to this file and they will overwrite the default settings of the PHP instance.
-If you want to get access too the environmental variables whithin PHP, you can use:
+If you want to get access to the environmental variables within PHP, you can use:
 ``` php
 <?php
   $_ENV["example"];